winhowes/AuthTranslator/README.md

 3. **Running**

    When started, the server listens on port `8080`.
-Incoming requests are matched against the host header to determine the route and associated authentication plugin.
+Incoming requests are matched against the `X-AT-Int` header, if present, or otherwise the host header to determine the route and associated authentication plugin.

 ## Running Tests